 Step 2: Hiring a Personal Injury Lawyer

 Once you have a better understanding of your injuries, it is time to consult with a personal injury lawyer who can guide you through the legal process.
 Your lawyer will discuss your case, gather relevant information, and help you understand your legal rights and options.
 This initial consultation and hiring process can take anywhere from a few days to a few weeks, depending on your circumstances and the complexity of your case.

 Your lawyer will begin investigating your case and gathering evidence to support your claim.
 This may include collecting medical records, obtaining witness statements, reviewing police reports, and consulting with experts.
 Your lawyer will also calculate your damages, including medical expenses, lost wages, pain and suffering, and other losses related to the accident.
 This stage can take several weeks or months, depending on your case’s complexity and the evidence’s availability.

 Step 4: Filing the Claim and Negotiating with the Insurance Company

 Once your lawyer has gathered all necessary information and documentation, they will submit a demand letter to the at-fault party’s insurance company.
-This letter outlines your claim, including the extent of your injuries, the damages you are seeking, and the evidence supporting your case.
+This letter outlines your claim, including the extent of your injuries, the damages you are seeking, and the evidence supporting your case no matter if you are a native or an immigrant.
 The insurance company will review the demand and respond with a settlement offer, counteroffer, or denial.

 Negotiations between your lawyer and the insurance company can take several weeks or even months, depending on the complexity of your case and the willingness of both parties to reach a fair settlement.
 During this stage, it is essential to remain patient and allow your lawyer to advocate on your behalf.